-Course Credits No. of Hours per week Total No. of Teaching Hours

-4 Credits 4 Hrs 56 Hrs

-Pedagogy:

-Classroom lecture, Case studies, Group discussion, Seminar & field work etc.,

-Course Outcomes:

-On successful completion of the course, the students will be able to Understand concepts of cost accounting & Methods of Costing, Outline the Procedure and documentations involved in procurement of materials & compute the valuation of Inventory, make use of payroll procedures & compute idle and over time Discuss the methods of allocation, apportionment & absorption of overheads, prepare cost sheet & discuss cost allocation under ABC
+Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 56 Hrs Pedagogy: Classroom lecture, Case Classroom lecture, Case studies, Group discussion, Seminar & field work etc., Course Outcomes: On successful completion of the course, the students will be able to Understand concepts of cost accounting & Methods of Costing, Outline the Procedure and documentations involved in procurement of materials & compute the valuation of Inventory, make use of payroll procedures & compute idle and over time Discuss the methods of allocation, apportionment & absorption of overheads, prepare cost sheet & discuss cost a llocation under ABC